runmat-org/runmat/crates/runmat-accelerate-api/README.md

 - `runmat-runtime` implements the MATLAB-facing builtins `gpuArray(x)` and `gather(x)`.
 These builtins call `runmat-accelerate-api::provider()` and, if a provider is registered, forward to it.
 Otherwise, they return CPU fallbacks (keeping semantics predictable even when no GPU is present).
 - `runmat-accelerate` implements one or more concrete providers and calls `register_provider(...)` during initialization (e.g., from the REPL/CLI startup or host app), so the runtime automatically benefits from GPU acceleration where appropriate.

+### Autograd & optimization (planned)
+This API is intentionally minimal; reverse-mode autograd and higher-level optimizations live above this layer in `runmat-accelerate` and the runtime/JIT.
+The expected integration is:

+- The runtime will provide a tape/graph for Tensor/Matrix ops (on CPU or device).
+Gradients are computed by composing known primitive gradients; providers can remain unaware of autograd.
+- When a provider offers fused kernels, the planner/JIT can map differentiated op chains to fewer device launches (elementwise fusion, simple BLAS fusions), reducing temporaries and transfers by default.
+- No changes to this API are required for basic autograd; future extensions (optional) may add hooks for fused gradient kernels and streams/queues.

 ### Safety and lifetime
 `register_provider` stores a `'static` reference.
 The caller must ensure the provider outlives the program (common in singletons created at startup).
 The handle (`GpuTensorHandle`) contains only POD metadata (no GC pointers) and is safe to move/copy.